How Do I Pick the Best Curriculum for My Family?

 2) Does Timberdoodle’s curriculum meet my educational goals?

-This of course depends on your goals.
-We kept in mind state requirements/standards while developing our course, but our primary goal is to cultivate life-long learners with a particularly strong foundation in the basics of thinking, reading, writing, and math.
+Of course, this depends on your goals.
+We kept state requirements/standards in mind while developing our course.
+Still, our primary goal is to cultivate life-long learners with a particularly strong foundation in the basics of thinking, reading, writing, and math.
 Beyond that, science and history/geography are thoroughly and engagingly covered, along with introductory art concepts, basic Latin, beginning electronics, economics, and more.

 3) Is it within my budget?

-Prices range from $290-$1,410 depending on the grade level and options you choose.
+Curriculum kit prices range from $450-$1680, depending on the grade level and options you choose.

 4) Does this fit my student’s learning style?

-Almost every curriculum is easily mastered by a visual learner, and Timberdoodle’s curriculum is no exception.
-Auditory learners usually find that if they are given permission to read their work aloud, they thrive.
+A visual learner easily masters almost every curriculum, and Timberdoodle’s curriculum is no exception.
+Auditory learners usually find that they thrive if permitted to read their work aloud.
 Our specialty is really in the hands-on portion of each grade.
-Make your own history projects, assemble geography puzzles, complete 3D brain-teasers and much, much more!
+Make your own history projects, assemble geography puzzles, complete 3D brain-teasers, and much, much more!
 We’ve also included fidgets and/or Thinking Putty in each level so that even the bouncy livewire will have what he needs to help him concentrate!

 5) Is it designed for independent learning?